-The Board values ongoing professional development and recognizes that it is important that all Directors receive regular training so as to be able to serve effectively on, and contribute to, the Board.
-The Directors are encouraged to attend seminars and receive training to improve themselves in the discharge of their Directors' duties and responsibilities.
 Changes to regulations and accounting standards are monitored closely by the Management.
-To keep pace with such regulatory changes, the Company also provides opportunities for ongoing education and training on Board processes and best practices as well as updates on changes in legislation and financial reporting standards, regulations and guidelines from the SGX-ST Listing Rules that affect the Company and/or the Directors in the discharge of their duties.
-The Directors also receive, on a regular basis, reading materials on topical matters or subjects and regulatory updates and their implications.
+To keep pace with such changes, the Company also provides opportunities for ongoing education and training on Board processes and best practices as well as updates on changes in legislation and financial reporting standards, regulations and guidelines from the SGX-ST Listing Rules that affect the Company and/or the Directors in the discharge of their duties.

 The Management also regularly updates the Directors on the business activities of the Company and the Group during Board meetings.
+The Company recognises the importance in ensuring that there is complete, adequate and timely flow of information to the Directors from time to time to enable them to make informed decisions and to discharge their duties and responsibilities.